Activating theTechnicianEconomy™

 Demand Activation

-Regional technician marketplaces aligned to verified employer demand.
-Ensuring college programs, hiring timelines, and skill profiles match where industry is actually headed.
+Align regional technician marketplaces to verified employer demand, hiring timelines, and skill profiles.

 03